 Understanding how Redfin differs from traditional realtors can help you see the big differences in costs, services, and client experiences, which are important to consider when choosing who will represent you in buying or selling a home.

 There's also a third option that's less well-known: low-commission realtor alternatives.
-These services provide the cost benefits of Redfin without compromising on the level of service, offering competitive rates and full-service assistance.
+These services provide similar cost benefits to Redfin without compromising on the level of service, offering competitive rates and full-service assistance.

 Read on to discover whether Redfin, a traditional realtor, or an alternative is the best choice for you.